AldridgeCaleb/aldridgecaleb.github.io/content/resume.md

 title: "Curriculum Vitae"
 ---

-> Links to full texts are embedded in manuscript titles.
+> Links to full texts in manuscript titles.
 Conditions of Use: PDF versions of articles are available only for non-profit educational and research purposes, under the provision of fair use of a copywrighted work.
 Copies must include the original source and name of the copyright holder.
 Full CV embedded at bottom of page.

 ## Education